CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 uses these properties to construct the mail message before it gets delivered to the recipient.
 This means that you can leave the complex task of building a MIME message to SMTPeter.
 This, however, is of course optional.
-You can also pass a mime string to the REST API, we will demonstrate this further down in this article.
+You can also pass a mime string to the REST API, which we will demonstrate further down in this article.

 We used both a "recipient" and a "to" field.
 The "recipient" field contains